Header

 Chaoborus flavicans

-I'm currently attempting to identify all of the craneflies I get to light at the Wendling Beck Environment Project and I collected this thinking it was - or at least might be - a cranefly.
-In some (but not all) ways, to my relatively inexperienced eyes I thought it looked rather like a Molophilus, for example (and in my defence the ObsIdentfy app agreed the wing might be Molophilus).
+I'm currently attempting to identify all of the craneflies I get to light at the Wendling Beck Environment Project and I collected this thinking it was - or at least might be - one of the smaller craneflies.
+In some (but not all) ways, to my relatively inexperienced eyes I thought it looked rather like a Molophilus, for example.
 Keying it as a cranefly quickly led to a dead end because the wings only had one anal vein (unlike Molophilus and most other craneflies that have two).
 ObsIdentify had also thought the insect might be a Chironomid but turning to the key to Chrironomidae this didn't make sense.
 In the end I dug out the fly family key and that's where I got it to Chaobidae.

 Once identified to family I used Mike Hackston's key to that family to identify it to species.
 At first I wasn't sure if it might be Chaoborus crystallinus as I couldn't make out any bands on the abdomen when looking at it under the microscope (unfortunately in my only photo of the live insect the wings cover the abdomen).
 But the abdomen wasn't dark and I couldn't make out the dark area at the rear of the pronotum supposedly shown by that species.
 If I took the abdomen to be banded it keyed to flavicans but if there were bands they were really indistinct.
 I wasn't sure and thought I would have to leave it unidentified, until I noticed a thumbnail of my photo of the abdomen - at this small scale the bands were really clear!
 Sometimes it helps to take a step back and look at something without the aid of high magnification!
 The wing was 3.6mm long.